-If you buy a monthly subscription it doesn’t work out as cost effective as buying an annual plan.
+If you buy a monthly subscription it doesn’t work out as a cost-effective as buying an annual plan.

-Monthly subscription is $15 per month BUT you are restricted to 400 pins per month where as if you go with the Annual plan it costs $9.99 per month with unlimited scheduling of pins.
+The monthly subscription is $15 per month BUT you are restricted to 400 pins per month whereas if you go with the Annual plan it costs $9.99 per month with unlimited scheduling of pins.

-Actually, there is NO time limit it depends on how many pins you schedule- so its FREE up to 100 pins scheduled for Pinterest and 30 posts on Instagram.
-This will give you a flavor for Tailwind app.
-If you want to try it out today you DO NOT even need to add payment details just click this link for more information.
+Actually, there is NO time limit it depends on how many pins you schedule- so it’s FREE up to 100 pins scheduled for Pinterest and 30 posts on Instagram.
+This will give you a flavor for Tailwind.

 There’s no time limit!
 You can schedule up to 100 pins on Pinterest, and 30 posts on Instagram for free before deciding if a paid plan is right for you.
 No payment details needed!

-I have used Tailwind app for over a year now and its great to scheduler your Pins so you don’t need to manually pin.
+I have used Tailwind app for over a year now and it’s great to schedule your Pins so you don’t need to manually pin.

 Worried about whether you should be using a scheduler or whether you should be manually pinning?